 *This blog is written for parents and caregivers looking for autism assessment information for their child under age 18.
 For information and resources regarding adult autism assessment, visit our other blog here.

 Pursuing an assessment may provide a diagnosis that helps you understand your child’s needs.
-When consulting with the Autistic community, we often hear that a formal diagnosis allows for a greater understanding of oneself and their identity.
+We often hear from our community that a formal diagnosis allows for a greater understanding of oneself and identity.
 Some people may receive an autism diagnosis, another (or additional) diagnosis, or none at all.
 Whatever the outcome, the assessment process can put you on the path to making informed decisions for your child and family.

 Video: Do I really need a formal diagnosis for my child?
 Do they need it? — YouTube

 Across BC there are many funded assessment programs and services available for families.
 You can often self-refer to those programs.
 If you are considering assessment, speak with your doctor, pediatrician, or local public health unit.

 You can find Public Health Units (PHU) and other services in your area with the HealthLinkBC Directory or you can call 8-1-1 to speak with a health services navigator.
 If you’d prefer, you can contact us here for regional information from your AutismBC Regional Coordinator and we can guide you through the process.

 Aboriginal Infant Development Programs (AIDP)

 Early Intervention Therapy (EIT)

 Connection and support with these programs can often help determine if getting an autism assessment is needed.
 For children under 6, some professionals in these programs can refer you for additional assessments.

 How Do I Get an Autism Assessment?
 (Under age 18)